Hasanul-Bari/Hasanul-Bari/README.md

 ![counter](https://enxxv5waxcx8eo1.m.pipedream.net)

 ### About me
-I am a computer science student and a competitive programmer.
-I have a lot of passion for software engineering, want to develop technology to help people in a rightful way.
+I am a software engineer, competitive programmer and research enthusiast.
+I want to develop technology to help people in a rightful way.

 ---